Resident Evil 4: Ports

 In October 2021, Capcom released a virtual reality (VR) version of Resident Evil 4 for the Oculus Quest 2.
 Developed by the American Armature Studio, many elements of gameplay like combat and inventory management were changed to accommodate VR.
 This version, which runs on Unreal Engine 4, also includes redesigned textures with increased resolution.
 The developers and executive producer Tom Ivey stated that there were changes made to "update the game for a modern audience", and a number of in-game animations (such as the animation triggered when players attempted to look up Ashley's skirt), dialogue and flirtatious banter between characters were removed.
+It also does not include both "Separate Ways" and "Assignment: Ada".

 Merchandise

 Biohazard 4 Original Soundtrack was released in Japan on December 22, 2005.
 It contains 62 compositions from the game and the 48-page Visual Booklet with liner notes from composers Shusaku Uchiyama and Misao Senbongi.
 Other merchandise included figures by McFarlane Toys, NECA and Hot Toys.
 Agatsuma Entertainment has also created various miniature collectibles based on several main characters and enemies from Resident Evil 4.
 Two special controllers designed to resemble chainsaws were designed by NubyTech for use with the GameCube and PlayStation 2 versions.